mhubii/inpainting/autoencoded_inpainting/README.md

 # Autoencoded Inpainting

 As proposed in [<a href="#1">1</a>] an autoencoder can be used for inpainting purposes.
-Key to this approach is the use of dilated convolutions in the bottleneck of the autoencoder (AE), to effectively increase the receptive field and to thus generate globally consistent inpaintings.
+Key to this approach is the use of dilated convolutions in the bottleneck of the AE, to effectively increase the receptive field and to thus generate globally consistent inpaintings.
 Further, a local and global discriminator are used to enhance local and global consistency further.

 ## Results